cldf-datasets/bendermicropower/README.md

 The final set of columns contain various types of comments on the data:
 - The column “Orth” indicates whether, for the numerals of that language (in columns from 101 to 1010), orthography was fully retained (“0”) or had to be adjusted (“1”).
 - The column “Source” specifies the main source for the reported data, with author name(s), year of publication, and page number.
 If several sources are available, as a general rule the earliest most coherent report was chosen (see Bender & Beller, subm., for more detailed information and discussion).
 Full bibliographic data is provided in a separate source file (see (2) below).
+- The column “source_Key” provides the key to the entry names in the source file.
-- The column “comm_Source” contains comments on sources, such as notes on inconsistencies in the source used (if such occur) or references to additional sources where available.
+- The column “comm_Source” contains comments on sources, such as notes on inconsistencies in the source used (if such occur) and references to additional sources where available, or information on broader patterns, including notes on specific counting systems.
-- The final column “comm_Syst” contains explanatory information on numerals, patterns, or context, including notes on when to use which alternative for the same number and on specific counting systems.
+- The final column “comm_Forms” contains explanatory information on specific numerals, including notes on when to use which alternative for the same number.
+Entries begin with the form of the numeral concerned, followed by “:”; comments on different forms in the same language variant are separated by “;”.

 ## Data usage